Skip to main content

 The document describes the Eclipse Foundation Specification Process (EFSP) for optional use by Eclipse Foundation Working Groups.

 The EFSP leverages and augments the Eclipse Foundation Development Process (EDP).
-The EDP defines important concepts, including the Open Source Rules of Engagement, the organizational framework for open source projects and teams, releases, reviews, and more.
+The EDP defines important concepts, including the Open Source Rules of Engagement, the organisational framework for open source projects and teams, releases, reviews, and more.

 Although many of the activities related to this process are conducted by open source projects operating under the EDP, this specification process, and the Final Specifications delivered under it, are to be managed by Working Groups.